kyclark/abe487/lab/week8/problems.md

 Find all the lines in a FASTA file that are the header (>seqName desc) using pattern matching.
-Print out a count and the header (less the ">") use the printf template "%6d: %s\n".
+Print out a count and the header (less the ">").
 At the end, print a summary of how many were found.

     $ perl 03-fasta.pl
     Please provide a FASTA file.